MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/public-preview-doc-updates.md

 ## Features available in public preview

-For a full list of the features currently enabled in public preview see: Features in the public preview.
+For a full list of the features currently enabled in public preview see (I'm guessing here.
+Features in the public preview.)

 ## Batch preview settings